reul/tiago-reul-ticketmaster-challenge/README.md

 # TicketMaster Interview challenge project

+> This project uses my public repository [reul/CleanArchitectureExample](https://github.com/reul/CleanArchitectureExample) as a starting point.

-Requirements:
+## Requirements:

-- TICKETMASTER_API_KEY in local.properties file.
-It's a secret key and should not be checked into source control.
+- Add TICKETMASTER_API_KEY in local.properties file.
+I assume it's secret and should not be staged in a version code system.
-  - Example: TICKETMASTER_API_KEY=1234567890 (no quotes or spaces)
+  Example: `TICKETMASTER_API_KEY=1234567890` (no quotes or spaces)

 - JDK 19 is required to build and run the project.
 - Android Studio Hedgehog 2020.3.1
 - Android SDK 34

-# Clean Architecture Example

-This is an Android project showcasing the implementation of Clean Architecture in a modular structure with Kotlin.
-The project is divided into three modules: `domain`, `data`, and `app`.
-It utilizes HILT for dependency injection and Jetpack Compose for the user interface.
+## Getting Started

+1. Clone the repository: `git clone https://github.com/reul/CleanArchitectureExample.git`
+2. Open the project in Android Studio or your preferred IDE.
+3. Build and run the app on an emulator or physical device.

 ## Modules

 ### 1. Domain Module

 Contains the business logic and entities of the application.
 It defines the use cases and interfaces that will be implemented in the other modules.

 ### 2. Data Module

 Implements the data sources and repositories defined in the domain module.
-This module is responsible for interacting with external data, such as fetching images from the Shibe.online API.
+This module is responsible for interacting with external data, such as handling the network calls, and persisting and loading data from the Room database.

+### 3. App module

+The out-most layer in the clean architecture.
+Contains user interfaces, view-models, Dependency Injection modules and any other services.

 ## Libraries and Dependencies